1-2-3 Come Make Some Apple Art With Me!

 Children dip their index finger in red paint, or red glitter glue and dab on 10 fingerprint apples.
 Include a child's oval photo in the "hollow" of the tree, for that finishing touch.

-Finally, allowing children to paint, is a bit messy, but also provides wonderful fine motor skill practice, and they absolutely LOVE it.
+Finally, allowing children to paint, is a bit messy, but also provides wonderful fine motor skill practice, and my Y5's absolutely loved it.
 Have children add seeds to the back of their apple, by pressing their index finger onto a brown stamp pad and then making a star design in the center.

 To make this a noisemaker-shaker, add rice or birdseed before you staple their creation.
 These also look sweet dangling from the ceiling.
 Click on the link to view/download the Painted Apple Bowl activity.